-The line-up of creative events happening in Brisbane over the winter school holidays ranges from craft workshops to laugh-out-loud theatre and children’s festivals.
+The line-up of creative events happening in Brisbane over the spring school holidays ranges from craft workshops to laugh-out-loud theatre and science adventures.
 There’s plenty of fun in store (a lot of which is educational too – bonus!).
 Here are the things to do in Brisbane over the school holidays.

 Alice in Wonderland